LGU-SE-Internal/train-ticket/README.md

    ```
    - Replace `<your-registry>` with a registry you have push access to (e.g., `docker.io/yourusername`, `gcr.io/yourproject`).
    - Example: `skaffold build --default-repo=docker.io/myuser`.

-   After building, push the images to your registry, then proceed to deployment with Helm (see below).
+   - This builds and pushes images to the specified registry.

 ## Deployment Instructions